chaidhat/compiler/README.md

 ```
 make
 ```
-Source code will be compiled by GNU Make into an executable, mcc.\
+The source code will be compiled by GNU Make into an executable, mcc in the bin file.\
 Run the executable with -h flag for instructions.
 ```
 ./mcc -h
 ```
+doing `make all` will auto build, self-run an test program and clean the directory.
 ## Minimal-C
 "*C is too powerful*" - no one ever.\
 Minimal-C (Min-C) is my take on a ultra-simplified, derated version of the C Programming language.\